takemaru/dnet/README.md

 ```

 With `details` option, method `loss()` returns detailed information as
 well as the loss of a given configuration.
-In this example, the minimum loss is
+In this example, the
-69734 and the lower bound is 67029; the lower bound means a
+minimum loss is 69734 and the lower bound is 67029; the lower bound
-theoretical bound under which the minimum loss never be (see Section
+means a theoretical bound under which the minimum loss never be (see
-3.3 in [theory.pdf] in detail).
-In the optimal configuration, switch
+Section 3.3 in [theory.pdf] in detail).
+In the optimal configuration,
-4, switch 7, switch 12, and switch 15 are open, and the other switches
+switch 4, switch 7, switch 12, and switch 15 are open, and the other
-are closed.
+switches are closed.

 We examined small network with 16 switches in this tutorial, but DNET
 can work with a much larger network with hundreds of switches, as
-demostrated in our papers in [references](#references).
-We're really
+demostrated in our papers in [references].
+We're really happy if DNET
-happy if DNET would be helpful to you.
+would be helpful to you.

 Additional notes